premchander-revature/interviewquestions/Microservices/Microservices.md

 <blockquote>

-- Circuit breaker is a design pattern used in software development.
+- Circuit Breaker is a design pattern used in software development.
 - It is used to detect failures and encapsulates the logic of preventing a failure from constantly recurring, during maintenance, temporary external system failure or unexpected system difficulties.
 - The Circuit Breaker design pattern stops sending the request to the service which is not working or taking too long to respond.
 - Circuit Breaker aims in building fault-tolerant and resilient systems.